CGATOxford/UMI-tools/INSTALL.rst

     $ pip install umi_tools

-or grab a zip of the `lastest release`_ from github and unpack (replace ``wget`` with ``curl -O``) for OS X::
+or grab a zip of the `latest release`_ from github and unpack (replace ``wget`` with ``curl -O``) for OS X::

     $ unzip v0.2.4.zip